 Finally, don’t forget to take a picture with the entire group.
 I don’t know why this is particularly important at Mexican parties, but it usually enlarges the already huge group of people you are with, and makes a great memory the next day.

 Take off your fancy shoes, and fall on your bed.
 You’ve done it.
-You’ve partied like the locals do, and maybe you found an entire group of new friends, learned a thing or two about smart-party drinks, and realized that you can indeed dance salsa.
+You’ve partied like the locals do, and maybe you found an entire group of new friends, learned a thing or two about the best Mexican party drinks, and realized that you can indeed dance salsa.

 Mexico is an large country with so much to see so how do you get around?
 We take a look at how to stay safe while on the road.